 The theory and methods presented in this booklet are not only relevant for the field of inclusion.
-They can be applied to just about any area where a strategic approach is needed whether inside or outside of the NA.
+They can be applied to just about any area where a strategic approach is needed.
 Feel free to adapt the ideas and tools presented here to suit your own specific situation.